ten7/handbook.ten7.com/index.md

 Your first day can be intimidating and full of unknowns.
 Trust us, we’ve all been there.
 You’re in a safe space.
 We’re here to help you get acclimated to TEN7, the team, and how we work.

 This handbook is divided into eight sections.
 We hope you'll read them all.
-Please tell us you did so by signing the acknowledgement.

 * [Welcome!](/welcome.html)
 * [Who We Are](/whoweare.html)